Major Section: MISCELLANEOUS

 just a true list of triples.
 Each triple is of the form

-elaborated form of association list and getprop
+elaborated form of association list and getprop is a slightly

-that takes two keys.
-When getprop
+elaborated form of assoc that takes two keys.
+When getprop is

-called on a symbol, s
+called on a symbol, s, property p, and world, w, it

-for the first triple whose sym
+scans w for the first triple whose sym is s and prop is

-and returns the corresponding val
+p and returns the corresponding val.
+Getprop has two

 additional arguments, one of which that controls what it returns if

-, and other other of which
+no such sym and prop exist in w, and other other of which

 allows an extremely efficient implementation.
 To set some

-property's value for some symbol, ACL2 provides putprop
+property's value for some symbol, ACL2 provides putprop.

-(putprop sym prop val w)
+(putprop sym prop val w) merely returns a new world, w', in

-which (sym prop . val)
+which (sym prop . val) has been consed onto the front of w,

-thus ``overwriting'' the prop
+thus ``overwriting'' the prop value of sym in w to val

-and leaving all other properties in w
+and leaving all other properties in w unchanged.

 One aspect of ACL2's property list arrangment is that it is possible